cross-solution/cross-solution.de/README.md

 you can add yourself to our [Team](https://cross-solution.de/about) by sending us a PR.
 Team ist currently locates in https://github.com/cross-solution/cross-solution.de/blob/master/src/pages/about.vue#L53.
 Feel free to make it better.

-### Setting up VSCode editor to lint/auto format vue/js/html files
+### Setup VSCode editor to lint/auto format vue/js/html files

 See [this gist](https://gist.github.com/TiSiE/be6c4bce0a939fb4c906d5fb4e729760)